What to Expect During a Real Estate Closing

 • What happens if the seller doesn’t meet the closing requirements?

 If the seller fails to complete agreed-upon repairs or resolve contingencies, the buyer can request an extension or negotiate a credit to cover the costs.
-Consult a real estate attorney to review your options.
+Consult a closing lawyer near you to review your options.

 • Can you back out of a real estate closing?